 Foreign exchange market.
-European session: the British pound traded mixed against the U.S. dollar after the Bank of England's interest rate decision
+European session: the British pound traded mixed against the U.S. dollar on the U.K. industrial production data

 Economic calendar (GMT0):